DataDog/sketches-py/README.md

 # sketches-py

-This repo contains the python implementation of the distributed quantile sketch algorithm DDSketch [1].
+This repo contains the Python implementation of the distributed quantile sketch algorithm DDSketch [1].
 DDSketch has relative-error guarantees for any quantile q in [0, 1].
-That is if the true value of the qth-quantile is `x` then DDSketch returns a value `y` such that `|x-y| < e x` where `e` is the relative error parameter.
+That is if the true value of the qth-quantile is `x` then DDSketch returns a value `y` such that `|x-y| / x < e` where `e` is the relative error parameter.
 (The default here is set to 0.01.)
 DDSketch is also fully mergeable, meaning that multiple sketches from distributed systems can be combined in a central node.